 There could be a possibility of the formation of Chavista/Madurista guerrilla groups, to be joined by Colombian Marxist guerrillas who have found sympathy and evident sanctuary from Maduro in Venezuela.
 There are already Chavista/Madurista “colectivos”—somewhat paramilitary-like militias supporting the Maduro de facto regime.

-This could be a threat to international humanitarian forces who enter Venezuelan territory, whether Maduro is present or gone, and a possible development to be taken into account by policy-makers and others.
+This could be a threat to international humanitarian forces which enter Venezuelan territory, whether Maduro is present or gone, and a possible development to be taken into account by policy-makers and others.

 The needs and challenges of stabilization and rebuilding Venezuela post-Maduro would be enormous and would take years.